Stefan Winkler's Blog

 Theia 1.63.0 has added preliminary support for images in the Theia AI chat.
 Using the + button in the AI Chat, it is now possible to add images which are passed to the LLM as part of the context.
 This is also supported for Ollama LLMs; but note that not many models support images.
 One example is the llava model.

-command in a terminal to check for the image
+If unsure, you can use the ollama show command in a terminal to check for the image capability of a model.

 Configuration and Usage Hints